DataDog/documentation/content/en/synthetics/apm/browser_tests.md

 ---

 ## Overview
-Browser tests with APM connect synthetic tests with your backend traces.
+Browser tests with APM connect synthetics tests with your backend traces.

 ## Test results
 Test results are accessed from the **Step Results** section on your browser test's status page.